ashubham/tokenizer.js/README.md

 ## Features

-- Pure Javascript (No JQuery/Frameworks).
+- Pure Javascript (Uses No JQuery or Frameworks).
+    - But can be used with any.
 - Based on Reactive Streams (RxJS).
 - Fully Async, get tokenization using REST calls.
 - Written in TypeScript (types bundled).